 The idea behind this document is to provide significantly important insights to first responders in law enforcement organizations to access in one place the information on what they could or should do and what to avoid.
-This document can be understood as a basis, while still providing the best approaches in the interest of every victim and also to responsible and specifically trained officers from the crimes against children units.
-Each of the LE authrotiy can adapt this deliverable according to their own policies.
+This document can be understood as a basis, on the other hand it provides a unique insights in to annouced Guidelines for law enforcement first repsonders in child sexual exploitation and abuse cases.